itstinghua/itstinghua.github.io/_pages/about.md

 Hi, I am Tinghua Li (厉庭华).

-I'm currently a PhD candidate in robotics and control, at [Discrete Technology & Production Automation (DTPA)](https://www.rug.nl/research/discrete-technology-production-automation/?lang=en), University of Groningen, the Netherlands, working with [Prof. Bayu Jayawardhana](https://www.rug.nl/staff/b.jayawardhana/?lang=en).
+I'm a PhD candidate in robotics and control, at [Discrete Technology & Production Automation (DTPA)](https://www.rug.nl/research/discrete-technology-production-automation/?lang=en), University of Groningen, the Netherlands, working with [Prof. Bayu Jayawardhana](https://www.rug.nl/staff/b.jayawardhana/?lang=en).

 <br />

 ## Research Interests

-I mainly work in the **control and robotics** field, aiming at the theoretical motion control (e.g., source-seeking, flocking, collision avoidance) and practical sensory applications of nonholonomic and multi-agent autonomous systems in cluttered environments.
+I work in the **control and robotics** field, aiming at the theoretical motion control (e.g., source-seeking, flocking, collision avoidance) and practical sensory applications of nonholonomic and multi-agent autonomous systems in cluttered environments.
 My research interests span from nonlinear control theory, optimization analysis, and mechanics and robotics (software/hardware), and the passion particularly lies in theoretical control methodology development and further realistic robotics implementation.

 <br />